-Laura’s experience and her decision to stage a protest is not simply about protesting a dress-code — It’s about protesting inherently sexist policies within the school system that undoubtedly translate into the greater community.
-I’ve noticed over the past couple of weeks lots of people praising a number of young women’s’ protests against dress codes, while some people write them off as immature and fighting for a “silly cause”.
-I have read, and heard, countless condescending statements throwing out the term feminist in quotations or suggesting that this fight isn’t one worth having.
+Laura’s decision to stage a protest was not simply about fighting a dress-code — It was about fighting inherently sexist policies within the school system that translate into our wider communities.
+While many people have praised these young women for their actions, some people have written them off as immature and fighting for a “silly cause”.
+I have read countless responses throwing out the term ‘fake feminists’ in quotations or suggesting that this fight isn’t one worth having.
 Some people have gone so far as to suggest that “there is no hope for humanity” and question “what has this world come to?!”

 Here are the four major arguments from the haters:

-Number 3 School is supposed to be preparing you for the professional world
+- School is supposed to be preparing you for the professional world; and

 Let me break it down for the haters…